 Pence keeping his distance from Trump for a few days: White House

-Tuesday, 12 May 2020 () U.S. Vice President Mike Pence is keeping his distance from President Donald Trump for a few days in the wake of his press secretary receiving a positive test for the coronavirus, White House spokeswoman Kayleigh McEnany told reporters on Tuesday.
+Wednesday, 13 May 2020 () U.S. Vice President Mike Pence is keeping his distance from President Donald Trump for a few days in the wake of his press secretary testing positive for the coronavirus, White House spokeswoman Kayleigh McEnany told reporters on Tuesday.

 US Vice President Mike Pence is self-isolating away from the White House.
 According to Reuters, the move comes after an aide was diagnosed with the novel coronavirus COVID-19.
 Pence has repeatedly tested negative, including on Sunday.
 President Donald Trump has also been recently exposed to COVID-19,...